 When creating the Empathy Map, we discovered a lot of pain points and dissatisfaction in regards to our heroes’ experiences when they used other common banking services.
 The main issues included difficulty understanding the out-of-date designs of the service.
 To improve this, we had to gain a better understanding of our customers, their expectations and needs.

-Our characters were eager to use non-banking types of solutions.
+Our characters were eager to use neo banking types of solutions.
 They were also advised to try alternative options by their friends, who were already using these kind of products.

-3. Create a map of mobile banking user journey
+Step 3.
+Create a map of banking app user journey